Mechanics: Early modern age

 Two central figures in the early modern age are Galileo Galilei and Isaac Newton.
 Galileo's final statement of his mechanics, particularly of falling bodies, is his Two New Sciences (1638).
 Newton's 1687 Philosophiæ Naturalis Principia Mathematica provided a detailed mathematical account of mechanics, using the newly developed mathematics of calculus and providing the basis of Newtonian mechanics.

 There is some dispute over priority of various ideas: Newton's Principia is certainly the seminal work and has been tremendously influential, and many of the mathematics results therein could not have been stated earlier without the development of the calculus.
 However, many of the ideas, particularly as pertain to inertia and falling bodies, had been developed by prior scholars such as Christiaan Huygens and the less-known medieval predecessors.
-Precise credit is at times difficult or contentious because scientific language and standards of proof changed, so whether medieval statements are equivalent to modern statements or sufficient proof, or instead similar to modern statements and hypotheses is often debatable.
+Assigning precise credit is difficult, since scientific language and standards of proof have changed; the ideas of medieval scholars may be regarded either as equivalent to modern statements or merely as preliminary hypotheses similar to them.

 Modern age

 Two main modern developments in mechanics are general relativity of Einstein, and quantum mechanics, both developed in the 20th century based in part on earlier 19th-century ideas.
-The development in the modern continuum mechanics, particularly in the areas of elasticity, plasticity, fluid dynamics, electrodynamics and thermodynamics of deformable media, started in the second half of the 20th century.
+The development in the modern continuum mechanics, particularly in the areas of elasticity, plasticity, fluid dynamics, electrodynamics, and thermodynamics of deformable media, started in the second half of the 20th century.

 Types of mechanical bodies

 The often-used term body needs to stand for a wide assortment of objects, including particles, projectiles, spacecraft, stars, parts of machinery, parts of solids, parts of fluids (gases and liquids), etc.

-Other distinctions between the various sub-disciplines of mechanics, concern the nature of the bodies being described.
+Other distinctions between the various sub-disciplines of mechanics concern the nature of the bodies being described.
 Particles are bodies with little (known) internal structure, treated as mathematical points in classical mechanics.
 Rigid bodies have size and shape, but retain a simplicity close to that of the particle, adding just a few so-called degrees of freedom, such as orientation in space.

 Otherwise, bodies may be semi-rigid, i.e. elastic, or non-rigid, i.e. fluid.
 These subjects have both classical and quantum divisions of study.

 For instance, the motion of a spacecraft, regarding its orbit and attitude (rotation), is described by the relativistic theory of classical mechanics, while the analogous movements of an atomic nucleus are described by quantum mechanics.

 Sub-disciplines

-The following are two lists of various subjects that are studied in mechanics.
+The following are the three main designations consisting of various subjects that are studied in mechanics.

-Note that there is also the "theory of fields" which constitutes a separate discipline in physics, formally treated as distinct from mechanics, whether classical fields or quantum fields.
+Note that there is also the "theory of fields" which constitutes a separate discipline in physics, formally treated as distinct from mechanics, whether it be classical fields or quantum fields.
 But in actual practice, subjects belonging to mechanics and fields are closely interwoven.
 Thus, for instance, forces that act on particles are frequently derived from fields (electromagnetic or gravitational), and particles generate fields by acting as sources.
 In fact, in quantum mechanics, particles themselves are fields, as described theoretically by the wave function.